IamTirtha/IamTirtha/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on improving my skills to master C.
+- 🔭C , Python , HTML
-- 🌱 I’m currently learning C,DSA using C.
+- 🌱
 - 👯 I’m looking to collaborate on projects.
 - 🤔 I’m looking for help with building my career.
 - 💬 Ask me about ...
 - 📫 How to reach me: tsd2580@gmail.com.
-- 😄 Pronouns: N/A
+- 😄 Pronouns: HE/Him
 - ⚡ Code and Chill.
 -->